 Refugees are forced to flee from their country and cannot return unless the situation that forced them to leave improves.
 Some are forced to flee without any warning; many have experience torture and trauma.
 The motivating factor for refugees is safety and protection from persecution and human rights abuse, not economic advantage.

-An asylum seeker is a person who is seeking protection as a refugee and is still waiting to have his/her claim assessed.
-Every refugee has at some point been an asylum seeker.
+A person seeking asylum is a person who is seeking protection as a refugee and is still waiting to have his/her claim assessed.
+Every refugee has at some point been seeking asylum.

 Refugees have certain rights as set out in the Refugee Convention, which all signatory countries must respect.
 The most important of these is the principle non-refoulement, which prohibits the forcible return of a refugee to a situation where their life or freedom may be threatened on account of their race, religion, nationality, membership of a particular social group or political opinion.

 The Refugee Convention also stipulates that refugees should not be penalised for entering a country without prior authorisation if they are fleeing from danger and present themselves to authorities.
 Hence, refugees have a lawful right to enter a country for the purposes of seeking asylum, regardless of how they arrive or whether they hold valid travel or identity documents.
 The Convention also contains guidance about recognition of civil rights and access to employment, education and the legal system.